Giovanni Castellucci

-Giovanni Castellucci (born 23 July 1959) is an Italian businessman who served as the Chief Executive Officer (CEO) of Autostrade per l'Italia and Atlantia.
-In 2023, he was convicted of manslaughter and negligent disaster in relation to the 2013 Monteforte Irpino bus crash, after having been acquitted at the initial trial.
+Giovanni Castellucci (born 23 July 1959) is an Italian former businessman who served as the chief executive officer (CEO) of Autostrade per l'Italia and Atlantia.
+In 2023, he was convicted of manslaughter and negligence in relation to the 2013 Monteforte Irpino bus crash, after having been acquitted at the initial trial.
 The conviction was upheld by the Court of Cassation in 2025, and Castellucci was sentenced to six years in prison.

 Early life and education

 Castellucci was born on 23 July 1959 in Senigallia, Italy.
 He earned a degree in mechanical engineering from the University of Florence and later earned a Master of Business Administration (MBA) from the Bocconi University School of Management in Milan.

 Career

 Early career

-Castellucci worked for the Boston Consulting Group (BCG) from 1988 to 1999 at their Paris and Milan offices, where he became a partner and lead of the Italian customer service and pharmaceutical practices.
+Castellucci worked for the Boston Consulting Group (BCG) from 1988 to 1999 at its Paris and Milan offices, where he became a partner and lead of the Italian customer service and pharmaceutical practices.